 Theft of unsecured property is one of the biggest crimes seen on college campuses.
 Operation ID is a theft prevention program offered free of charge by the UPD.
-This program involves keeping records of your personal properties' serial numbers and a detailed description of the item, as well as engraving your item with a unique, definable characteristic.
+This program involves keeping records of your personal property's serial numbers and a detailed description of the items, as well as engraving your items with a unique, definable characteristic.
 Taking action in this way can help aid the recovery and return of lost or stolen items.